RodgersRepo/collaboration-endpoints-javascript/README.md

 ## Usage

-Once uploaded to your endpoint, press the appropriate button on the touch user interface.
-The Javascript macro will execute.
+Browse to your endpoint from the same computer you downloaded the XML and JavaScript onto.
+Then follow the instuctions below for each macro name.

 __pab.js__ - Download the javascript and XML code as above
 - Navigate to __UI Extentions Editor__.
+On the enpoint.
 - Click the menu icon (top right, three vertical lines).
 - Click __Import from file__.
 - Select the file __PABroomcontrolconfig.xml__.<br><br>This will place a button labeled PAB on your telepresence endpoint.
 Now upload the javascript macro.